 Mystery, intrigue, maypole dancing.
 “The Wicker Man,” a British cult classic co-starring the late Christopher Lee in what he considered to be his best film, truly has it all.

 Sergeant Howie, a prudish yet persistent officer with the Scotland Yard, is summoned to the remote island of Summerisle to investigate the disappearance of a young girl named Rowan Morrison.
 As Sgt.
 Howie soon discovers, the residents of Summerisle, an island reliant on an unlikely agricultural economy with apples serving as the main export, aren’t being entirely forthcoming about the circumstances surrounding Rowan's disappearance.
 And as it turns out, the islanders are pagans — much to the horror of devoutly Christian Sgt.
 Howie — ruled by freewheeling agrarian Lord Summerisle.
-As a mortified Howie combs the island for any trace of Rowan, he uncovers a startling revelation: the island’s last apple harvest failed and the only way to appease the gods and to ensure successful future harvests is to offer up a human sacrifice …
+As a mortified Howie combs the island for any trace of Rowan, he uncovers a startling revelation: the island’s last apple harvest failed and the only way to appease to ensure successful future harvests is to offer up a human sacrifice …

 (Shamefully) remade in 2008 with Nicholas Cage and an apiarian twist, the “Wicker Man" is weird, wicked and immensely entertaining.
 It’s the essential Halloween film.